ibm-cloud-docs/vmware-service/vmaas/vdc-adding.md

 With {{site.data.keyword.vmware-service_full}}, you can quickly provision a complete VMware® by Broadcom virtual data center (VDC) environment and control the capacity that is used to run VMware workloads.

+You can enable regional compute high availability when you create a new single-tenant or multitenant VDC on a stretch vSAN™ workload cluster.

+Regional network high availability is not currently supported.
+You cannot include a network edge in a highly available VDC.
+{: restriction}

+## Single-tenant virtual data centers
+{: #vdc-adding-st}

-For single-tenant VDCs, the minimum instance configuration consists of two hosts (2 Sockets - 32 Cores and 192 GB RAM).
+For  {{site.data.keyword.vcf-aas-full}} single-tenant VDCs, the minimum instance configuration consists of two hosts (2 Sockets - 32 Cores and 192 GB RAM).
 You can order up to 64 efficiency edges or one performance edge of medium size until more hosts are added to one of the clusters in the resource pool.

 You can deploy VDCs only to an existing Cloud Director site.
 Therefore, you must create a single-tenant Cloud Director site before you can create a single-tenant VDC.

+## Multitenant virtual data centers
-{: requirement}
+{: #vdc-adding-mt}

-For {{site.data.keyword.vcf-aas-full}} multitenant, you start by creating the multitenant VDC.
-A {{site.data.keyword.vcf-aas}} multitenant site is created automatically when you create the first multitenant VDC in a region.
+For multitenant instances, you start by creating the multitenant VDC.
+A multitenant site is created automatically when you create the first multitenant VDC in a region.
 All multitenant VDCs that you create in a region are associated with the same site.
-User access to the multitenant VDCs within the Cloud account is controlled through IAM policies against the site.

 For multitenant instances, the minimum instance configuration consists of one vCPU and 1 GB RAM.

+## Resource group considerations
+{: #vdc-adding-rg-reqs}

+Even though you can place your {{site.data.keyword.vcf-aas}} VDCs into different resource groups, the resource group differentiation is useful only for billing purposes.
+For access control, IAM policies are tested against the Cloud Director site and not the VDCs.

+For single-tenant VDCs, select the resource group for the Cloud Director site.

+For multitenant VDCs, your Cloud Director site is placed in the same resource group as the first VDC in any region.

+Because {{site.data.keyword.cloud_notm}} checks against the Cloud Director site resource group rather than the VDC resource group, users with permission to create a VDC can create one in any resource group.

+When you use resource groups for IAM access, keep the Cloud Director site and all of the VDCs in the Cloud Director site in the same resource group.
+{: tip}

 ## Billing details
 {: #vdc-adding-billing}